elsorino/elsorino.github.io/content/About.md

 #### Political views
 I don't know man.
 Just think of me as an anti-conservative above all else.
 I'm probably a liberal in the global sense, but I'm not someone who thinks "the left" is evil, any disagreements with those to the left of me is purely over efficiency.
 I support free trade, free movement, and free people. or something like that.
 I remain heavily opposed to copyright in it's current form.
 It is at the least, far too long.
-Complete abolishment is the best, but significant reform is necessary.
+Copyright being abolished is the best, but significant reform is necessary.
 Patents to also be opposed, though unlike copyright I think there's a case for "some form" of patent existing is necessary.
 Mainly because design documents are incredibly useful!
 Trademark law is mostly fine.
-I mean I'm totally fine with buying counterfeit products, but I don't think it matters much in it remaining.
+I'm totally fine with buying counterfeit products, but I don't think it matters much in it remaining.
 # Contact info

 If for whatever reason, you want to contact me I can be found at:

 elsorino on discord

-elso @ protonmail DOT com
+elsorino@disroot.org

 -----BEGIN PGP PUBLIC KEY BLOCK-----

-mFIEAAAAABMIKoZIzj0DAQcCAwRJ/m7nQWkcz+qPNmSciYvWS2hlX2N4hzESFwiB
-uRQ4o6ZxKBUseV1XzqFa/q4rpmYQ2BusZvPiFmAZT9obsiivtBNlbHNvQHByb3Rv
-bm1haWwuY29tiIAEExMIABwFAgAAAAACCwkCGwMEFQgJCgQWAgMBAheAAh4BABYJ
-EKdP4Z/V02RYCxpUUkVaT1ItR1BHw1UA/0FiPUEPsEjQsRZg6cuRjFlbBKfyR3Q4
-A5ZkcafEKSXGAP9KU4O/6dOZaK2zsQdyxZxBlw5S8DglWy1hRrW211BiZ7hWBAAA
-AAASCCqGSM49AwEHAgMEsDgJnmmGWkt7oj503xH5A9CF7MTBFIGkhOgkjebqGlse
-Wu7dxiC+12a70KiDhUHBSbtmqhGQjc3yt8VT/kj/gAMBCAeIbQQYEwgACQUCAAAA
-AAIbDAAWCRCnT+Gf1dNkWAsaVFJFWk9SLUdQRyU1AP9wv9EZGB0YNVzMzAq3PAAM
-UWFCzk/Rnzz6dUXbHyU6ogD+KtWAa4sYnm6HCV7X7f7aTnncIf74FLG2LoW1of6E
-iek=
-=SKDc
+xjMEAAAAABYJKwYBBAHaRw8BAQdA6O3kboityQ2UdD3ls2sII4t0frTA90KL
+jOyQu33IoivNFGVsc29yaW5vQGRpc3Jvb3Qub3JnwoAEExYIABwFAgAAAAAC
+CwkCGwMEFQgJCgQWAgMBAheAAh4BABYJENqf4nTmAIGQCxpUUkVaT1ItR1BH
+MAIBAMjuFRkIiGroZi3looFFT9/KdFA8eOJQrknG61SrHfLDAQDLJioSsI/q
+FDwJUoLb3HGCUMKPpFRDY8jXt5rp6hy6Bc44BAAAAAASCisGAQQBl1UBBQEB
+B0DkU6j5kBZF+R5hKzUEhQVyl1ffHFilTQ05vcIXoWQ+DwMBCAfCbQQYFggA
+CQUCAAAAAAIbDAAWCRDan+J05gCBkAsaVFJFWk9SLUdQRxTPAP4tlWRrCPEG
+Mk5OdJ2YRgYNFFgINqwQnMlZlcKLsKf08gEA3j1W1V5j7kU0H/gFq3IINO1L
+HFHKpooldqntUxi9aw0=
+=Dt98
 -----END PGP PUBLIC KEY BLOCK-----
 ###
 ### Site Info